Governor Cooper Unveils New Moonshine and Motorsports Trail at Rockingham Speedway Event

-overnor Roy Cooper joined N.C.
+Governor Roy Cooper joined N.C.
 Department of Natural and Cultural Resources Secretary Reid Wilson at the Rockingham Speedway Thursday to unveil North Carolina’s newest cultural trail that will link locations significant to North Carolina’s history of moonshine and motorsports.

 Highlighting the state’s unique, intertwined history of distilling and stock car racing, the Moonshine and Motorsports Trail was designated in the 2021 state budget and created by the N.C.
 Department of Natural and Cultural Resources.